gatk-workflows/gatk4-germline-snps-indels/README.md

 Workflows for [germline short variant discovery](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) with GATK4.

 ### haplotypecaller-gvcf-gatk :
-The haplotypecaller-gvcf-gatk4 workflow runs the HaplotypeCaller tool from GATK4 in GVCF mode on a single sample according to GATK Best Practices.
+The haplotypecaller-gvcf-gatk4 workflow runs the GATK4 HaplotypeCaller tool in GVCF mode on a single sample according to GATK Best Practices.
+When executed the workflow scatters the HaplotypeCaller tool over the input bam sample using an interval list file.
+The output produced by the workflow will be a single GVCF file which can then be provided to the JointGenotyping workflow along with several other GVCF files to call for variants simultaneously, producing a multisample VCF.
-When executed the workflow scatters the HaplotypeCaller tool over a sample using an intervals list file.
-The output file produced will be a single gvcf file which can be used by the joint-discovery workflow.
+The haplotypecaller-gvcf-gatk4 workflows default GVCF mode is useful when calling variants for several samples efficiently.
+However, for instances when calling variants for one or a few samples it is possible to have the workflow directly call variants and output a VCF file by setting the `make_gvcf` input variable to `false`.

 #### Requirements/expectations
 - One analysis-ready BAM file for a single sample (as identified in RG:SM)